squidsoup/mushrooms-russia-history-ebook/README.md

 ## Changes from the New Alexandria Archive digital edition pdf

 Where possible I have endeavoured to edit and correct errors in the text which presumably resulted from errors in OCR.
-Unfortunately I do not possess, nor know of an original copy of Mushrooms, Russia and History available for reference in New Zealand to ensure the absolute parity of this edition with the original text.
+Unfortunately I do not possess, nor know of an original copy of *Mushrooms, Russia and History* available for reference in New Zealand to ensure the absolute parity of this edition with the original text.

+## Contributing

 Please feel free to contact me with corrections.
+Pull requests are also welcome.